dlidstrom/Sprout/Readme.md

   - No need for complex combinations of attributes - it's all just F# code!

 Sprout provides a clean API for structuring tests.
 There are a minimum of abstractions. `describe` blocks may be nested to any suitable depth.
-It is all just a matter of *composing* the building blocks.
+It is only a matter of *composing* the building blocks.
 Just like you would expect coming from a functional programming background.

 ---